Open-Online-Education-Project/Open-Online-Education-Project.github.io/projects.md

 * Facilitate and maintain relationships between faculty and the resources, including a feedback loop of what can be improved
 * Identify opportunities for tool development that the OOEP Development team can aid in collaborating with
 * Collecting feedback and data on professor and student thoughts on concerns with online education and what ideas exist to improve it

-# ResearchSeminars.org
-**Project Managers:** Edgar Costa and David Roe **Current Members:** Drew Sutherland, Bjorn Poonen, and many others.

-**Motivation/Background:** researchseminars.org is a crowd-sourced platform where researchers can share links to their seminars.
-The switch towards remote academics has extended the reach of research seminars, which were often only accessible to those who could attend in person.
-This provides a wealth of opportunities for sharing the latest research to people anywhere.
-Researchseminars.org provides an ongoing, updated list of virtually accessible research seminars, conferences, as well as allowing for the posting of related material.
-At the moment, researchseminars.org mostly contains mathematics seminars, however, we aim to cover a wide range of fields and topics.

-**Deliverables:**
-* Software Development for the researchseminars.org platform
-* Reaching other research areas/communities for the site to host
-* Adding content to the site.

-**Desired Skills:**
-* Software Developers
-* Connection and understanding of research communities in academia